 If you are facing any allegations of shared fault after a Nashville motorcycle accident, we encourage you to reach out to an attorney as soon as possible.
 A lawyer will help push back against these allegations and ensure that any comparative negligence claims are backed up by facts.

-Causes of Motorcycle Accidents in Tennessee
+Common Causes of Motorcycle Accidents in Nashville

 Motorcycle accidents can be deadly at worst and extremely inconvenient and painful at best.
-When a motorcycle is in an accident, the rider is more likely to be injured as a result.
-Sometimes, despite how much care you exercise in operating your motorcycle on Nashville’s winding roads, other drivers make a collision inevitable, especially in an instance where you’re involved in an accident with a truck in Nashville.
-After a motorcycle accident in Nashville, call an experienced Nashville motorcycle accident lawyer who can help you recover financial losses.
+When a motorcyclist is in an accident, the rider is more likely to be injured as a result.
+Some of the most common causes of motorcycle wrecks in Nashville include:

-Motorcycle Accidents and Road Hazards
+- Road Hazards

 How is Liability Determined After a Motorcycle Crash in Nashville?

 Determining liability after a motorcycle crash in Nashville can be challenging, which is why it is important to have a skilled attorney by your side when doing so.
 The process begins by gathering evidence, some of which will likely have been gathered at the scene of the incident.
-The most common types of evidence used by an attorney to help determine liability and these situations includes:
+The most common types of evidence used by an attorney to help determine liability and these situations include:

-• Photographs taken at the scene of the motorcycle crash
+- Photographs taken at the scene of the motorcycle crash

-• Video surveillance captured on cameras from nearby homes or businesses
+- Video surveillance captured on cameras from nearby homes or businesses

-• Statements from any eyewitnesses, including bystanders or other drivers and passengers
+- Statements from any eyewitnesses, including bystanders or other drivers and passengers

-• Any police or accident report related to the motorcycle crash
+- Any police or accident report related to the motorcycle crash

-• Vehicle incident recording systems
+- Vehicle incident recording systems

-• Mobile device records
+- Mobile device records

 In some cases, the evidence is fairly straightforward and paints a clear picture of who may have caused the crash.
 However, motorcycle accidents are not always straightforward, and fault may not be clear right away.